binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 **This Fascicle**:

+_Todo_: Add Network Security show when it is published.

 * VPS chapter: We discussed privilege escalation.
 This is a direct violation of least privilege, because after escalation, they now have additional privileges
 * Network chapter: We discussed [lack of segmentation](#network-identify-risks-lack-of-segmentation).
-I also discussed this with [Haroon Meer](https://twitter.com/haroonmeer) on the Network Security show I hosted for Software Engineering Radio.
+I also discussed this with [Haroon Meer](https://twitter.com/haroonmeer) on the [Network Security]() show I hosted for Software Engineering Radio.
 This for example could allow an attacker that managed to gain control of a network to have unhindered access to all of an organisations assets due to all being on a monolithic network segment rather than having assets on alternative network segments with firewalls between them
 * Web Applications chapter: We discuss setting up data-store accounts that only have privileges to query the stored procedures necessary for a given application, thus reducing the power that any possible SQL injection attack may have to carry out arbitrary commands.
 [Haroon Meer](https://twitter.com/haroonmeer) also discussed this as a technique for exfiltration of data in the Network Security podcast

 Hopefully you are getting the idea of what least privilege is, and subsequently how it breaks down in a cloud environment.
 Some examples: